TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks-job-failure-tsg/content-access-customer-workspace-and-check-the-issue-five.md

     Requestor Ticket ID
     ```

-3. Submit request and copy ticket number to use it afterwards.
+3. Submit request and copy ticket number to use it afterwards

 ### Access customer workspace

 1. Go to [Genie](https://genie-azure-prod.dev.databricks.com/)
-2. Fill customer workspace and ticket details gathered in previous steps.
+2. Fill customer workspace and ticket details gathered in previous steps